Axway/api-builder-docs/content/en/docs/getting_started/_index.md

 New versions of {{% variables/apibuilder_prod_name %}} are released every 2 weeks, and often contain important fixes and features (for more information about the updates, see [{{% variables/apibuilder_prod_name %}} Release notes](/docs/release_notes/)).
 Follow the [Update guide](/docs/updates/update_guide) to keep your application up to date.

-From time to time, there will be recommended changes to your existing projects.
-To keep your service in sync with these changes, see [{{% variables/apibuilder_prod_name %}} Updates](/docs/updates/).

-From time to time, features will be deprecated.
-[Deprecations](/docs/deprecations) should be applied to ensure that the product will upgrade easily from one version to the next.

 ## Introduction to the UI

 Once your project is running, point your browser to `http://localhost:8080/console` to access the {{% variables/apibuilder_prod_name %}} user interface (UI) console.